Riebeeck Kasteel

 Then Dave and I retreated home to my patch in the Palmiet valley, where Tommy had cleaned up, readied the cottage for Dave’s stay and started a braai fire.
 Spot on, Tom!

-One hundred percent of Dave’s list of old paddling mates arrived.
+We beat his thirty percent bird score when one hundred percent of Dave’s list of old paddling mates arrived.
 Like homing pigeons, Allie, Charlie and Rip zoomed in.
 So I had four high-speed paddlers in their day on my stoep, race winners and provincial and national colours galore.
 We scared off any birds that might have been in the vicinity (feathered or human), but had a wonderful afternoon nevertheless, with lots of laughs.

-After they left Dave and I had braai meat for supper; This morning we had braai meat for breakfast and he was off after a fun-filled 24 hours.
+After they left, Dave and I had braai meat for supper; This morning we had braai meat for breakfast and he was off after a fun-filled 24 hours.
 I sat down to polish the breakfast remains and another cup of coffee and as a bonus, a female Tambourine Dove landed on my birdbath:

 – not Dave’s camera –

-Dave’s camera equipment is impressive: a Canon EOS 7D Mk2 body; – https://www.techradar.com/reviews/canon-eos-7d-mark-ii-review – and a 500mm telephoto lens and his go-to, a 70-200mm lens.
 His main aim is getting a pic of every bird he sees.
 He shot his 530th yesterday here in Pigeon Valley.
 So he chases all over Southern Africa ticking off his ‘desired list.’
 A magic, never-ending quest: there’ll always be another bird to find; there’ll always be a better picture to try for.

 Here’s an adventure Dave and I shared back when we were bachelors, not ballies.
 That time it was beer n boobs, not birds n ballies.